praveen-all/GBuild/README.md

    - He provides the test scores along with the semester information.
     The system stores this information securely in the database, allowing Varun to track his academic progress over time.

- # Student Expense Management API
+ # Student Expense Tracker API
    - Provides a tool to track expenses related to college.
    - Includes tuition fees, textbooks, stationery, and other educational expenses.
  # Student Task Management API